OK let’s bust out the real talk.

 While an awesome and inspiring goal to have, I can’t honestly say I don’t know exactly what it is you want to achieve.

-Do you want to feel valuable to your tribe and believe in the content you put out?
+Do you want to feel valuable to your ideal client and believe in the content marketing efforts you put out?
 You’re fantastic!
-I could easily start working with you on your mindset, self-esteem, and acceptance.
+I could easily start working with you on your blogging and social media strategy.

-However, if attracting more clients means (to you) 300 email sign-ups, 15 stellar testimonials, and 30 clients by the end of the year, our strategy for meeting your goal would be a bit different.
+However, if attracting more clients means (to you) 30 clients on your caseload, 15 members in your new group, and a signature workshop by the end of the year, our strategy for meeting your goal would be a bit different.